Galois connecting call-by-value and call-by-name: Order-enriched denotational semantics

-\end{definition} We give three different models, one for each of our three examples in \cref{section:cbpv-examples}.
+We give four different models, one for each of the four examples in \autoref{section:cbpv-examples}.
 Each model is adequate with respect to the corresponding definition of $\syntaxleq$; the proof in each case is a standard \emph{logical relations} argument (e.g.\ \cite{winskel:formal-semantics}).